lvzxr/apb-reloaded/README.md

 For ease of installing the entire config, I recommend making a folder either here or in the game directory and just copy paste all the different tweaks you use so it will just be an easy copy paste of everything all at once whenever you update your game.

 # DISABLE MUZZLE FLASH
+- It should go without saying but if you use no ragdolls or the temp emitters fix do this after those files are in your game.
 - To do this go to APBGame/Config then open DefaultGame.ini, scroll to the bottom and there you can set "m_bEnableMuzzleFlash=true" to "m_bEnableMuzzleFlash=false" along with "m_bEnableMagazineCasings=true" to "m_bEnableMagazineCasings=false" if you wish.
-It should go without saying but if you use no ragdolls or the temp emitters fix do this after those files are in your game.

 # Launch Arguments